RobTillaart/ACS712/README.md

 To discriminate between the two levels the function needs a threshold e.g. 50 mA, the user must provide this value.
 Internally the function uses mA_DC() for individual measurements.

+Note: this function has a timeout of 100 ms max hard coded.

 Feedback on this function is welcome.